 For the serpents to be free, Guru Gorakhnanath must stand from his meditation position.
 It is possible only if his teacher Rato Machhindranath visits him.

 Machhindranath, also known as Karunamaya, was reborn as the 108th son of a demon king, Sashi, of Yaksha desh, Assam.
-King Nrendra from Bhaktapur, Tantric Bandu Dutta, and a Jyapu named Ratna Chakra from Lalitpur went to Assam to receive Karunamaya.
+King Narendra from Bhaktapur, Tantric Bandu Dutta, and a Jyapu named Ratna Chakra from Lalitpur went to Assam to receive Karunamaya.

 The demon king was not ready to give them his child, so the tantric Bandu Dutta summoned four Bhairavs.
 The four Bhairavs then bring Karunamaya to Bungmati.